TheCruzat/WordPress-Gulp4-Starter/README.md

 ## Get the Set, Docker + WordPress

 Next, download the fileset.
-This has been optimized for quickstart with Docker, just open a terminal and enter `docker-compose up -d`, standing up a Docker container in detached mode (allowing you to keep the terminal open for running Gulp or etc).
+This has been optimized for quickstart with Docker, just open a terminal and enter `docker-compose up -d`, this stands up a Docker container in detached mode (allowing you to keep the terminal open for running Gulp or etc).
 The url will default to `localhost:8080` but can be changed to whatever you'd like via `docker-compose.yml:35`.

 (If you need to shut down your Docker container, use `docker-compose down`.)